apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 1. If the Merkle Tree is present, return it.
 2. If the Merkle Tree is not present, the call `getContainerHashes` will return and error.
-   1. It will be scheduled to be calculated and then reported to SCM.
+   1. Datanode missing the Merkle Tree will be schedule the scanner to calculate the Merkle Tree and then report to SCM.
 3. If container not closed, return error.
 4. If container not found, return error.
 5. The merkle tree returned by this call will represent the status of the data on disk (post scanner scrub).

 ## Sample scenarios

 1. **Container is missing blocks**
    1. DN 1 has 10 blocks, DN 2 has 11 blocks, DN 3 has 12 blocks.
    2. DN 1 will read the missing block from DN 2 and DN 3 and store it locally.
    3. DN 1 will recompute the merkle tree and send it to SCM.

 2. **Container has corrupted chunks**
    1. DN 1 has block 20: chunk 13, DN 2 has block 12: chunk 13
    2. DN 1 will read the corrupted block from DN 2 and store it locally.
    3. DN 1 will recompute the merkle tree and send it to SCM.

 3. Closed container has a chunk that is corrupted
    1. Scanner will detect the corruption and mark the container as unhealthy and reported an updated Merkle tree to SCM.
       1. The Merkle tree will be updated to reflect the current contents of the disk and the hash will be updated to reflect the current contents of the disk.